 Various forms of nomenclature for the constituents of coal began to evolve during the 1920’s when research workers studied the microscopic constituents of coal from extremely thin sections viewed in transmitted light.
 Organic components were recognised by their colours and shapes.
 The research, conducted by Thiessen and others, was thus able to determine the basic entities of coal and assisted in establishing, with greater confidence than had been possible before, the botanical origin of the components of coal (Stopes, 1919 as discussed by Taylor et al., 1998; Ward and Suárez-Ruiz, 2008).

 In 1935, Marie Stopes and Clarence Seyler developed a technique by which the bright gelified constituents of coal were chemically dissolved.
-The more chemically resistant microscopic constituents of coal which remained and were isolated or separated out in this manner, were recognised to be inert woody components and the highly resistant spores, pollens, cuticles, and algae.
+The more chemically resistant microscopic constituents of coal which remained and were isolated or separated out in this manner, were recognised to be inert woody components and highly resistant spores, pollens, cuticles, and algae.
 This process, known as maceration (from the Latin word macerare = to soften), thus gave rise to the term maceral which, by analogy with the minerals in rocks, refers to the microscopically recognisable and discrete organic constituents in coal.
 Four types of constituents were recognised at this stage, namely: vitrinite, exinite (liptinite), micrinite, and fusinite.

 In conjunction with the microscopic investigations a number of macroscopic coal rock types, or lithotypes, were recognised.
 These were termed vitrain, clarain, durain, and fusain.